Stinkstudios/arkit-web/README.md

 ## Getting started

-This project is compromised of two parts:
+This project is comprised of two parts:

 1. A native iOS app that configures ARKit and exposes the frame data to a WKWebView layer.
 2. A series of demos showing the features of ARKit and how to utilise the data with [threejs](https://threejs.org/).